mycargus/pact-wiki/Matching-Requests.md

 # Overview

-Requests are matched at two levels:
+Interactions (ie. a request/response pair) are matched in two places:

-1. Incoming request is matched at the mock server level, to ensure the request received fits what is expected.
+1. The incoming request is matched in the mock server, to ensure the request received fits what is expected.
-  * The request part of the query is verified here
+  * The request part of the interaction is verified here.

-2. The request is read from the pact file, replayed against the provider and matched against the expectations.
+2. The request is read from the pact file, replayed against the provider and the response is matched against the expected response.
-  * The response part of the query is verified here
+  * The response part of the interaction is verified here.

 # Request:
 Requests are checked on 5 parameters:
-* Method e.g. Post, Get
+* Method e.g. POST, GET
 * Path e.g. /user
 * Queries (URL parameters) e.g. ?id=123
-* Header  e.g.  {'Content-Type' => 'application/x-www-form-urlencoded'}
+* Header  e.g.  {'Content-Type' => 'application/x-www-form-urlencoded' }
 * Body

 When a field is not specified, any value is accepted.
 When a fixed value is provided, only an exact match is accepted.
 For flexible matching, read on.

-## For Queries
+## Query
 When a query is specified as a string, then it will be matched exactly and order matters.
 However, a query can also be specified as a hash, in which case, the order of parameters does not matter.
 In the special case of multiple parameters having the same key, the order of these will be checked.

 ```ruby